Mortgages in Northern Ireland Explained

 You’ll need to meet a provider’s criteria to apply for a mortgage successfully.

-The criteria is generally no different for Northern Ireland compared to the rest of the UK, and it includes the following requirements…
+The criteria are generally no different for Northern Ireland compared to the rest of the UK, including the following requirements…

-• Deposit.
+- Deposit.
 Lenders usually want a 10% deposit.
 However, you may find that you can access a mortgage where only 5% is needed.
-In general, though, the bigger the deposit you can put down the better.
-It improves your loan-to-value ratio (LTV) which often means you are offered better rates – which could make all the difference if you only have a few lenders to choose from.
+In general, though, the bigger the deposit you can put down, the better.
+It improves your loan-to-value ratio (LTV), which often means you are offered better rates.
+This could make all the difference if you only have a few lenders.

-• Age.
+- Age.
 You have to be over 18 to get a mortgage, with many lenders preferring applicants to be 70 or under.
-Some may go a little older than this with higher maximum ages.
+Some may go a little older than this and have a higher maximum age.
 A broker would be able to help you identify those providers.

 Affordability